-- 2. Do the following as necessary to locate your files: - If you need to display files inside a subfolder on your device, press the arrow buttons to highlight the folder and press the Enter button. - To move back up a folder level on your device, highlight Back to Top and press Enter. - To view additional files in a folder, highlight Next page or Previous page and press Enter. - 3.
+- 2. Do the following as necessary to locate your files: - If you need to display files inside a subfolder on your device, press the arrow buttons to highlight the folder and press the Enter button.

+- To move back up a folder level on your device, highlight Back to Top and press Enter. - To view additional files in a folder, highlight Next page or Previous page and press Enter, or press the Page up or down buttons on the remote control. - 3.
 To play back a movie, press the arrow buttons to highlight the file and press Enter.